-With a good high quality finish, expect 3 to 5 years.
-Some clients have a schedule to do the south & west sides every 3 years and do the other two sides every 6 years.
-Keep in mind that the darker the finish the longer it lasts.
+With a good high quality finish, expect 3 years after the initial application and 4 - 6 years thereafter.
+Some clients have a schedule to do the south & west sides every 4 years and do the other two sides every 6 years.
+Keep in mind that stain with more pigment (darker color) last longer.

 Let me answer that by addressing the different myths.